marjose2/Martinez_Porfolio/README.md

 # Background
 Hello!
-My name is Jose Martinez and wecome to my Project Portfolio!
+My name is Jose Martinez and welcome to my Project Portfolio!
 A little about me.
-I did my undergraduate at Lycoming College where I majored in Biology with an emphsis on Anatomy and Physiology.
-In my my undergradute studies I was conducting an independent research project, the intentions of the project was to make and utilized custom in-house Perl scripts to extract data from edited videos of Drosophila.
-This data was used to make box plots and Wilcoxon Rank Sum test to understand how CASK gene affects the Drosophila grooming behavior.
+I did my undergraduate at Lycoming College where I majored in Biology with an emphasis on Anatomy and Physiology.
+In my undergraduate studies, I was conducting an independent research project, the project intended to make and utilized custom in-house Perl scripts to extract data from edited videos of Drosophila.
+This data was used to make box plots and the Wilcoxon Rank Sum test to understand how the CASK gene affects the Drosophila grooming behavior.

-Now I am pursuing an M.S. in Data Science with an emphasis in Bioinformatics, and I also focus on programming for whatever problems come my way and conducting analysis on topics that interest me!
+Now I am pursuing an M.S. in Data Science with an emphasis in Bioinformatics, and I also focus on programming for whatever problems come my way and analyzing topics that interest me!

 # Contact Me